paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 ## § 7103.
 Interagency Task Force to Monitor and Combat Trafficking
 **(a) Establishment** The President shall establish an Interagency Task Force to Monitor and Combat Trafficking.

-**(b) Appointment** The President shall appoint the members of the Task Force, which shall include the Secretary of State, the Administrator of the United States Agency for International Development, the Attorney General, the Secretary of Labor, the Secretary of Health and Human Services, the Director of National Intelligence, the Secretary of Defense, the Secretary of Homeland Security, the Secretary of Education, the Secretary of the Treasury, the United States Trade Representative, and such other officials as may be designated by the President.
+**(b) Appointment** The President shall appoint the members of the Task Force, which shall include the Secretary of State, the Administrator of the United States Agency for International Development, the Attorney General, the Secretary of Labor, the Secretary of Health and Human Services, the Director of National Intelligence, the Secretary of Defense, the Secretary of Homeland Security, the Secretary of Education, the Secretary of Commerce, the Secretary of the Treasury, the United States Trade Representative, and such other officials as may be designated by the President.

 **(c) Chairman** The Task Force shall be chaired by the Secretary of State.